Back and Neck Pain

 5) Loss of power in your legs

 6) If you are experiencing pain that runs down the back of BOTH legs

 7) Feeling unwell with your back, such as fever or significant sweating that wakes you from sleep.

-We work with most Major Health insurers including but not limited to:
+We work with some Major Health insurers including but not limited to:

 To claim seek authorization for physiotherapy from your insurers before treatment starts.